UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

 on both cost the same amount: 80 Gold.

-### Subprojects
+### Subprojects and pools

-You might be in a subproject that does not itself have an allocation, but instead takes allocation from a different project:
+You might be in a subproject that either does not have an allocation itself, or has a smaller allocation and is nested under a larger pool that it can take allocation from once its own is exhausted:

 ```
 Project       Machines Balance
 --------      -------- --------
 UCL_physM        ANY   474999.70
 UCL_physM_Bowler ANY        0.00

+Project       Machines Balance
+--------      -------- ---------
+MCC_pool        ANY    240533.60
+MCC_react_cat   ANY      9372.00
 ```

-In this case, you submit jobs using the subproject (`UCL_physM_Bowler` here) even though it says it has 0 budget and it takes Gold from the superproject.
+In this case, you submit jobs using the subproject (`UCL_physM_Bowler` or `MCC_react_cat` here) and once it runs out of budget it will take Gold from the pool.

 ### Submitting a job under a project